-5.2.1.1 The comparison between a candidate variety and comparable varieties is carried out on the basis of standard deviations, calculated from individual plant observations.
-Comparable varieties are varieties of the same type within the same or a closely related species that have been previously examined and considered to be sufficiently uniform.

-5.2.1.2 UPOV has proposed several statistical methods for dealing with uniformity in measured quantitative characteristics.
-One method, which takes into account variations between years, is the Combined Over Years Uniformity (COYU) method.
+- 5.2.1.1 The comparison between a candidate variety and comparable varieties is carried out on the basis of standard deviations, calculated from individual plant observations.
+Comparable varieties are varieties of the same type within the same or a closely related species that have been previously examined and considered to be sufficiently uniform. - 5.2.1.2 UPOV has proposed several statistical methods for dealing with uniformity in measured quantitative characteristics.
+One method, which takes into account variation between years, is the Combined Over Years Uniformity (COYU) method.
 The comparison between a candidate variety and comparable varieties is carried out on the basis of standard deviations, calculated from individual plant observations.
-This COYU procedure calculates a tolerance limit on the basis of comparable varieties already known i.e. uniformity is assessed using a relative tolerance limit based on varieties within the same trial with comparable expression of characteristics.

-5.2.1.3 Details of the COYU method are provided in document TGP/8 Section 2.2 [cross ref.].

-5.2.1.4 If the conditions for the application of the COYU procedure are not fulfilled e.g. the test is performed for only one year, or the number of tested varieties is too small, other appropriate statistical methods should be used for the comparison of standard deviations (e.g. $1.6 \times \text{variance}$ , long term LSD).
-Information on other appropriate statistical methods is provided in document TGP/8 [cross ref.]
+This COYU procedure calculates a tolerance limit on the basis of comparable varieties already known i.e. uniformity is assessed using a relative tolerance limit based on varieties within the same trial with comparable expression of characteristics. - 5.2.1.3 Details of the COYU method are provided in document TGP/8 "Trial Design and Techniques Used in the Examination of Distinctness, Uniformity and Stability" [cross ref.]. - 5.2.1.4 If the conditions for the application of the COYU procedure are not fulfilled e.g. the test is performed for only one year, or the number of tested varieties is too small, other appropriate statistical methods should be used for the comparison of standard deviations (e.g. $1.26 \times \text{standard deviations}$, $^{\text{cc}} 1.6 \times \text{variance}$, long term LSD).
+Information on other appropriate statistical methods is provided in document TGP/8 "Trial Design and Techniques Used in the Examination of Distinctness, Uniformity and Stability" [cross ref.]